teaguestockwell/levels-v3-react/path_to_ctf/plan_of_action.md

-# Plan of Action for Atlas
+# Plan of Action for Levels
-## Atlas, MVP and Beyond
+## Levels, MVP and Beyond

 * **Kick-off Date:**
 2021-02-21